35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 A question also naturally arises as to what eactly the Mayor's affordable housing grant is being spent on, when the rate of grant per unit rises so steeply (by over 40%), while a comparison of the original and updated viability assessments show that total build costs for the scheme have risen by much less -16%.
 It's hard not to suspect that the increase has a much to do with maintaining 'viability' as it does with securing more affordable housing.

-[^1] Despite this NHG say that the extra floors are *'to ensure the scheme viably delivers the required affordable homes' -* Planning Statement Addendum, Oct 2024, 3.9, 22/AP/226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>3.9
+[^1] Despite this NHG say that the extra floors are *'to ensure the scheme viably delivers the required affordable homes' -* Planning Statement Addendum, Oct 2024, 3.9, 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>3.9

-[^X] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, September 2024.
-This can be found via the [Southwark Plannning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/226, and then under the 'Documents' tab.
+[^2] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, ES10, ES11, 10 September 2024.
+This can be found via the [Southwark Plannning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/2226, under the 'Documents' tab.

 [^X] The grant for the original proposal was £28.27m for 245 affordable homes - an average cost of £115.39k per home.
 The grant for the updated proposal is £42.51m for 262 affordable homes - an average cost of £162.25k per home.
 See entries for 'GLA AH Grant' in Table 1.1 in the respective finanicial viability assessments of May 2022 and Sept 2024.

 [^X] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, May 2022.
-This can be found via the [Southwark Plannning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/226, and then under the 'Documents' tab.
+This can be found via the [Southwark Plannning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/2226, and then under the 'Documents' tab.
 The original profit is 12.27% x £244.44m GDV = £29.94m; the updated profit is 5.22% x £258.76m GDV = £13.51m.

 [^X] The GLA AH (Affordable Housing Grant).
 See Table 1.1 in both the original and revised financial viability assessments.